INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 COMPLETING THE SELF-ASSESSMENT

-The self-assessment process is typically initiated between one and three weeks before the start of the accreditation procedure.
-In this context, responsible persons in a medical organization gain access to the information system of the accreditation body - login and password - which allows them to familiarize themselves with the format for presenting accreditation standards in the system with which accreditation experts will work.
-This stage is provided in order to provide the opportunity for responsible employees of a medical organization to directly familiarize themselves with and adequately evaluate the assessment procedure, as well as independently conduct a final assessment of the level of preparedness of their institution for accreditation, analyzing the compliance of each of the standards and criteria.
-This allows you to eliminate possible gaps and close unresolved issues that arose in the process of preparing for accreditation.
+The self-assessment process is usually initiated one to three weeks before the accreditation procedure.
+In this context, responsible persons in the medical organization are granted access to the information system of the accreditation body — login and password — which allows them to familiarize themselves with the format of presentation of accreditation standards in the system with which accreditation experts will work.
+This stage is provided for the purpose of providing the opportunity for responsible employees of the medical organization to directly familiarize themselves with and adequately evaluate the assessment procedure, as well as independently conduct a final assessment of the level of readiness of their institution for accreditation, analyzing the compliance of each of the standards and criteria.
+This allows you to eliminate possible gaps and close unresolved issues that have arisen in the process of preparation for accreditation.
 Self-assessment serves as a key element in the accreditation process, providing the medical organization with the necessary support in preparing for this procedure.

 WANT TO BECOME AN EXPERT?